 Peer Specialist Services

-Peer specialist services may be provided by synchronous telephone (audio-only) technology to persons with whom the peer specialist has an existing clinical relationship and if clinically appropriate and safe, as determined by the provider, and agreed to by the person receiving services.
+Peer specialist services may be provided by synchronous telephone (audio-only) technology to persons with whom the billing provider has an existing clinical relationship and if clinically appropriate and safe, as determined by the billing provider, and agreed to by the person receiving services.
 In addition, approval to deliver the services by synchronous telephone (audio-only) technology must be documented in the person-centered recovery plan of the person receiving services.

 Screening, Brief Intervention, and Referral to Treatment (SBIRT)